Introduction: Wood Products Manufacturing Business

 - Trade Licence

-A trade license is a licence or certification that enables any business to open shop in a specific area in the country.
-It makes sure that all safety standards specified by the State Municipal Corporation are followed when conducting business or engaged in commerce.
+A trade license is a license or certification that enables any business to open a shop in a specific area in the country.
+It makes sure that all safety standards specified by the State Municipal Corporation are followed when conducting business or engaging in commerce.
 It safeguards locals from any health risks.

 - MSME Registration